expressjs/expressjs.com/en/guide/using-template-engines.md

 Express loads the module internally, as shown below (for the above example).

 <pre><code class="language-javascript" translate="no">
-app.set('view engine', 'jade');
+app.set('view engine', 'pug');
 </code></pre>

-Create a Jade template file named `index.jade` in the `views` directory, with the following content:
+Create a Pug template file named `index.pug` in the `views` directory, with the following content:

 <pre><code class="language-javascript" translate="no">
 html